Clean desk with three distinct paths illustrated on notebook, representing choice between AI tools

 Best for: Brainstorming, memory across sessions, image generation, plugins

 ChatGPT has one killer feature: Memory.
-It remembers your past conversations and uses that context.
-This creates useful moments—like when it suggests ideas based on something you mentioned weeks ago.
+It remembers past conversations and weaves that context into new ones.
+I've had it reference a project I mentioned three weeks earlier without prompting.

-It's also the best for quick brainstorming.
+It's also the strongest for quick brainstorming.
 The responses feel creative and varied.

 Watch out for: ChatGPT can sound robotic.
 It sometimes misses nuance and gives you generic marketing-speak.